Skip to content

 3. Contact the Owner by email requesting that they add you as an Owner of the dataset.

-Install the lincbrain command-line interface (CLI)
+Install the dandi command-line interface (CLI)

-pip install lincbrain-cli
+pip install dandi

 Copy your lincbrain API key